susam/muboard/README.md

 Why?
 ----

-Muboard was created originally for a [analytic number theory club meetings][meet] that I host.
+Muboard was created originally for [analytic number theory club meetings][meet] that I used to host in 2021.
 During the meetings, I needed a place to type out mathematics formulas and render them quickly.
 I chose to write a tiny non-WSYIWYG tool because I prefer such tools.
 It also helps in keeping the LaTeX snippets in an HTML file that can render itself using JavaScript.

 The name *Muboard* is a reference to the Möbius function *μ(n)* which was the first function definition we discussed using this tool.